Testing the double-logarithm asymptotic gluon density in ultraperipheral heavy ion collisions at the Large Hadron

-These corrections are directly related to the gluon nuclear shadowing phenomenon as discussed in \cite{Kopeliovich:1999am,Kopeliovich:2022jwe,Kopeliovich:2020has} and references therein.
-It is worth mentioning that the finite coherence length corrections \cite{Kopeliovich:2022jwe,Kopeliovich:2020has,Henkels:2020kju} are not included in present calculations.
-For the sake of completeness, the analysis for coherent $\rho^0$ production in PbPb collisions is presented in Fig. \ref{fig:4}-(b).
-The notation is the same as Fig. \ref{fig:4}-(a) and a comparison to ALICE data \cite{ALICE:2020ugp} is performed.
-It is verified a weaker model-dependence compared to the $J/\psi$ case.
-This can be related to the universal behavior of the dipole cross section, $N(r \gg 1/Q_s) \rightarrow 1 $, for large dipoles which dominate the dynamics for light meson photoproduction.
-The cross section for nucleon target, $\gamma+p\rightarrow \rho^0+p$, has been described in a previous publication \cite{Fagundes:2022bzw}.
-The coherent $\rho$ production in XeXe collisions is presented in Fig. \ref{fig:5} and compared to ALICE data \cite{ALICE:2021jnv}.
-The results follow a similar trend to the PbPb case.
+These corrections are directly related to the gluon nuclear shadowing phenomenon, as discussed in Refs.~\cite{Kopeliovich:1999am,Kopeliovich:2022jwe,Kopeliovich:2020has} and {in the} references therein.
+It is worth mentioning that the finite coherence length corrections~\cite{Kopeliovich:2022jwe,Kopeliovich:2020has,Henkels:2020kju} are not included in the present calculations. {For completeness,} the analysis for coherent $\rho^0$ production in PbPb collisions is presented in Figure~\ref{fig:4}b {in} comparison to {the} ALICE {Collaboration} data~\cite{ALICE:2020ugp}.
+A weaker model-dependence compared to the $J/\psi$ {is} verified.
+This can be related to the universal behavior of the dipole cross-section, $N(r \gg 1/Q_s) \rightarrow 1 $, for {large} dipoles, which dominate the dynamics for light meson photoproduction.
+The cross-section for the nucleon target, $\gamma+p\rightarrow \rho^0+p$, was described {by us earlier in Ref.} ~\cite{Fagundes:2022bzw}.
+The coherent $\rho${-}production in XeXe collisions is presented in Figure~\ref{fig:5} and compared {with the} ALICE {Collaboration} data~\cite{ALICE:2021jnv}.
+The results follow {a trend similar to that of} the PbPb collision case.